MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 | Surface Pro 8         | 22H2       | 22H2       |
 | Surface Pro 9         | 22H2       | 22H2       |

+> [!NOTE]
+> Surface Pro 9 is available for Windows 10.
+Surface Pro 9 with 5G is only available with Windows 11.
 ## How to order

 Commercial customers can place orders for new devices via [authorized Microsoft Surface resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).